-Monitor and manage Java workloads with Java Flight Recorder (JFR) and Zulu Mission Control
+Monitor and manage Java workloads with Zulu Flight Recorder and Zulu Mission Control

-This articles shows you how to monitor and manage Java workloads with Java Flight Recorder (JFR) and Zulu Mission Control.
+This article shows you how to monitor and manage Java workloads with Zulu Flight Recorder and Zulu Mission Control.

-Zulu Mission Control is a fully-tested build of JDK Mission Control, which was open sourced by Oracle in 2018 and is managed as a project under the OpenJDK umbrella.
+Zulu Mission Control is a fully tested build of JDK Mission Control.
+Oracle open-sourced Mission Control in 2018, and it's managed as a project under the OpenJDK umbrella.
 Coupled with Flight Recorder, Mission Control delivers low-overhead, interactive monitoring and management capabilities for Java workloads.

 Zulu Mission Control is compatible with the following JDKs/JREs:

 - Oracle OpenJDK 11+15 and later

 Follow the steps below to install Zulu Mission Control, connect to a Java Virtual Machine (JVM), and gain real-time visibility into all aspects of a running application.

 Download Zulu Mission Control from the Azul download site, choose the appropriate version for your system, save it locally, and change to that directory.

 Start your Java application using one of the compatible JDKs.
 For example: